Michael V. Vitiello, PhD

 Foundations:

-National Sleep Foundation (NSF).
+Dr. Vitiello served on the Board of Directors of the National Sleep Foundation (NSF).
 The NSF’s central mission is to alert the public, healthcare providers and policymakers of the importance of adequate sleep for health.
 It does this through; public education and awareness initiatives, government relations and advocacy efforts, support of research, and educational outreach to healthcare providers.
-Most recently he helped organize the NSF’s highly successful Young Investigators Conference.

-Dr. Vitiello serves on the Board of Advisors for the Insomnia Education Initiative of the Sleep Medicine Educational Institute (SMEI).
+Dr. Vitiello served on the Board of Advisors for the Insomnia Education Initiative of the Sleep Medicine Educational Institute (SMEI).
 The SMEI is a non-profit providing evidence-based sleep medicine education to healthcare practitioners.
 Dr. Vitiello also serves on the Speakers Bureau of the SMEI

 Back to top